projectcalico/calico/master/reference/cni-plugin/configuration.md

 > **Note**: `ipv6_pools` will be respected only when `assign_ipv6` is set to `"true"`.
 {: .alert .alert-info}

-Any IP Pools specified in the CNI config must have already been created.
-It is an error to specify IP Pools in the config that do not exist.
+Any IP pools specified in the CNI config must have already been created.
+It is an error to specify IP pools in the config that do not exist.

 ## Kubernetes specific